Table of Contents

 Often times a relapse can feel like failure.
 I had seen my friend struggle with this: “Julia” he would say “I was doing so well… you know?… 7 months two weeks… you know?”
-The shame and the disappointment were, for lack of better words “too real” and have all heard the stories of folk being sober 11 yrs., 12 years etc. then suffer a relapse.
-The fact of the matter is, very often relapse is a part of the road of recovery.
+The shame and the disappointment were, for lack of better words “too real”.
+We have all heard the stories of folk being sober 11 yrs., 12 years etc. then suffer a relapse.
+Very often, relapse is a part of the road to recovery.
 Again, Relapses have nothing to do with lack of will power and it definitely has nothing to do with a lack of good intentions.
 Having a plan in hand ready for when stresses do occur, can allow the addict to feel more in control when crisis do occur.

 If you know someone suffering with an addiction of any kind the best thing to do is to encourage them and to be as informed as you can about the addiction and the factors that may trigger them.
-It is important as well to help the loved one change their narrative and seek treatment at a rehab center.
+It is important to help the loved one change their narrative and seek treatment at a rehab center.
 Personally I had to reframe relapses, as I have had to reframe failures in business.
-Again, it is worth repeating, a Relapse should be seen as a disguised gift, an opportunity to learn ones triggers, and how to better deal with them.
-Again, a relapse is not a failure, it is a part of the journey to success, it is an opportunity to pinpoint what works and what does not.
+Again, it is worth repeating, a Relapse should be seen as a disguised gift, an opportunity to learn ones triggers, and how to better deal with them – a relapse is not a failure, it is a part of the journey to success, it is an opportunity to pinpoint what works and what does not.

 In conclusion – there is no conclusion.

 Managing addiction is an ongoing process, think of it this way: any one of us can fall into the grip of anger or a road rage at any time, addicts have to be conscious that at any time there may be an external factor that wants to tip the scale and send them hurling in a less than healthy direction.